bamboo-foo/Gems/Content/pillars.md

 One day he noticed a girl playing by the riverside.
 In her hands she held a doll, perhaps it was a horse.
 She was brushing the horses long hair with a hairbrush.

+## Outline
-Outline - remember it originally started and flowed as such:
+> Remember it originally started and flowed as such:
 1. Zaki meaning
 2. Zakat meaning any good action that will result in you being purified.
 3. Like why do we pray 5 times a day?